 The EITI Senegal produced a video in 2016 on the EITI in Senegal.

 EITI-Senegal updated its workplan in early 2018.
 In March 2017, EITI Senegal published a 16 minute documentary video on EITI implementation in the country.

 The government announced its intention to apply for EITI Candidature at its 2 February 2012 Council of Ministers.
 A 20 June 2013 Presidential Decree established the MSG, reaffirmed by a July 2013 Decree by the Ministry of Energy and Mines, known as the Comité National.
-Minister Mankeur Ndiaye was nominated to serve as chair of the MSG and EITI Champion in September 2017.
 The new Mining Code enacted on 8 November 2016 includes a requirement (Article 95) to participate in EITI reporting.
 Minister of State Ms Awa Marie Coll Seck was nominated to serve as Chair of the MSG in April 2019.
 The National Coordinator is Marieme Diawara.